awsdocs/amazon-eks-user-guide/doc_source/cni-increase-ip-addresses.md

       -KubeletExtraArgs '--max-pods=max-pods-quantity'
       ```

       If you're deploying managed node groups, this configuration needs to be added in the launch template\.
-For more information, see [Customizing managed nodes with launch templates](launch-templates.md)\.
+For more information, see [Customize managed nodes with launch templates](launch-templates.md)\.
 For more information about the configuration parameters for Windows bootstrap script, see [Bootstrap script configuration parameters](eks-optimized-windows-ami.md#bootstrap-script-configuration-parameters)\.

 ------